Nortel integrates SOA with gain-coupled tunable DFB laser.

 The DFB-laser sections were aged for 2200 hours at 100C at a bias of 150 mA.
 The estimated chip lifetime for a module power of 40 mW with SMSR of > 34 dB is over 24 years when operating at a frequency corresponding to a heatsink temperature of 50C.

-Acronym Fiber Optics, Inc. is a supplier of solutions for optical communication and fiber sensing fundamental methods of measuring and interpreting the interaction of light with matter.
+Acronym Fiber Optics, LLC. is a supplier of solutions for optical communication and fiber sensing fundamental methods of measuring and interpreting the interaction of light with matter.
 Our vision is to expand the frontiers of optical communication and optical sensing to make it the foundation on which innovative, life changing ideas are built.

 We would like to take this opportunity to welcome you and invite you to contact us and discuss your requirements, we sincerely look forward to hearing from you.